kwur/new-kwur-site/_posts/2006-09-09-assembly-series-9-20-david-robertson-free-symphony-tickets.md

   </p>

   <p>
-    In addition, Wash U has some tickets to give away for the &#8220;Sound Check Preview&#8221; concert of the SLSO&#8217;s opening weekend, on Thursday, Sept.
+    In addition, Wash U has some tickets to give away for the “Sound Check Preview” concert of the SLSO’s opening weekend, on Thursday, Sept.
 21:
   </p>

   <p>
-    &#8220;WU students: Free Saint Louis Symphony Orchestra tickets are available for a September 21, 2006 performance.
-Call 935-5994 for additional information.&#8221;
+    “WU students: Free Saint Louis Symphony Orchestra tickets are available for a September 21, 2006 performance.
+Call 935-5994 for additional information.”
   </p>

   <p>
-    If you can&#8217;t get these free tickets, all tickets for that Thursday 9/21 concert are $10, every seat in the house.
-If you&#8217;ve never been to the Symphony, this is a great intro to them.
+    If you can’t get these free tickets, all tickets for that Thursday 9/21 concert are $10, every seat in the house.
+If you’ve never been to the Symphony, this is a great intro to them.
 This is the music on the program:
   </p>

   <p>